 To assess the impact of agency portfolio purchases, one might be tempted to simply correlate measures of agency activity, such as those in Figure 1, with credit and other macroeconomic aggregates.
 This would, however, ignore various endogeneity problems.
 For one, the agencies respond to changes in market conditions.
 To maintain market share, for instance, the GSEs vary purchases with the supply of mortgages into the secondary market, which in turn depends on fluctuations in the housing market and the economy.
+The agency response to varying growth in the mortgage market induces a positive relationship between agency balance sheets and overall mortgage lending activity.
+Failure to correct for this source of reverse causality is likely to lead to an overestimation of the impact of agency activity on credit availability.

-A different endogeneity concern is that agency purchases typically expand relative to the mortgage market when credit is tight and/or conditions in the housing market are deteriorating.
+A different endogeneity concern operating in the opposite direction is that agency purchases typically expand relative to the mortgage market when credit is tight and/or conditions in the housing market are deteriorating.
 This was evidently the case during the latest financial crisis through the actions of the Fed and Treasury, but is also true of earlier episodes.

-Figure 2 shows the average real levels of agency and private holdings of mortgage debt over the course of business and credit cycles since the mid-1950s.
+To illustrate this, Figure 2 shows the average real levels of agency and private holdings of mortgage debt over the course of business and credit cycles since the mid-1950s.
 The left panel of Figure 2 shows the average real levels of agency and privately held mortgage debt centered around NBER business cycle peaks.
 On average, growth in agency holdings is high relative to growth in private holdings prior to a business cycle peak.
 The growth in private mortgage holdings slows down just prior to the peak and remains low for a prolonged period after the start of a recession.
 The pace of growth of agency holdings, in contrast, remains roughly unchanged for at least two years after the beginning of an economic downturn.